selenaqian/moono/README.md

 ### Notes/Assumptions

 Assumptions or Simplifications:
+* This plays single-person game where there is 1 human player playing against up to 3 computers
+* Unlike in real-life games of Uno, users can only call uno for themselves and cannot "call out" other players
+    * Computer players calling uno is set to chance, and when they do call there will be a sound played ("Moono!")
 * Lists are not serializable so when saving a game it defaults to 4 players in TurnManager

 Interesting data files: